The 2018 outburst of MAXI J1820+070 as seen by Insight-HXMT: Discussion

-In Models 3 and 3$^\star$, we measure the spin through the continuum fitting of the thermal component using the relativistic thermal component \texttt{nkbb} and reflection component \texttt{relxillCp} (the spin parameter in these two components are linked together).
-We find that different settings of parameters give completely different results.
-In Model~3, when the inclination angle is set to be $63^{\circ}$ \citep[which is the jet inclination measured in][]{Atri_2020}, the measured spin is about 0.3 (see column 4 in Table~\ref{spin_measurement}).
-However, in Model~3$^\star$, when the inclination angle is set to $32^{\circ}$ \citep[which is the disk inclination measured in][]{low_inclination}, the spin is about 0.94 (see column 3 in Table~\ref{spin_measurement}), which is more consistent with the result given by reflection modeling. \cite{Zhao_spin} and \cite{Guan_spin} measured the spin value to be $a_{*}=0.14\pm0.09$ and $a_{*}=0.2^{+0.2}_{-0.3}$ respectively by fitting the relativistic thermal component with \texttt{kerrbb2}, with the inclination angle set to be $63^{\circ}$.
+\cite{Zhao_spin} and \cite{Guan_spin} measured the spin value to be $a_{*}=0.14\pm0.09$ and $a_{*}=0.2^{+0.2}_{-0.3}$ respectively by fitting the relativistic thermal component with \texttt{kerrbb2}, with the inclination angle set to be $63^{\circ}$.
 Fig. 19 in \cite{Draghis_spin} shows almost all current measurements of BH spins in X-ray binaries, obtained through continuum fitting or analysis of reflection features.
 MAXI J1820+070 is one of the sources in which continuum-fitting method and X-ray reflection spectroscopy provide inconsistent results.